Science

 Science is the pursuit of truth and understanding of our world and beyond.
 Science never stops evolving and you’ll never stop learning.

-Science courses and degrees
+Explore our Science courses

 Think you might be the next Marie Curie or Albert Einstein?
 Maybe you’re a budding Brian Cox or Neil deGrasse Tyson?
 With a science degree, you’ll open up endless possibilities.